sofkaski/node-red-contrib-modbus-rtu/README.md

 __I would not consider using this yet (Jul-2016)__.

+## Building
+ * clone this repo
+ * cd <root directory of the repo>
+ * npm install
+ * gulp publish
+ * npm pack

+Result of the previous is a tar ball in the root directory.
+You can install it with npm install to the target.

 ## Configuration
 Configuration through a node-red configuration node.
 Serial device, speed, data bit, start and stop bit counts can be defined.
 Drag the modbus rtu node to a flow and doule-click to edit properties.